Graduate Application Requirements

 - HPU undergraduates wanting to apply to a Concurrent program, should click here for details.

-- Individuals wishing to attend HPU as a graduate study abroad student, should complete the Study Abroad application (PDF).
+- Individuals wishing to attend HPU as a graduate study abroad student, should complete the Graduate Study Abroad application (PDF).

-- Individuals who wish to attend HPU as non-degree seeking (special status) graduate students, must complete the Graduate Special Status application (PDF).
+- Individuals who wish to attend HPU as non-degree seeking (special status) graduate students, must complete the Special Status application (PDF).

 An official transcript, Detailed Marks Certificate, or comparable document showing all course work, grades and proof of earned degrees must be submitted for each institution attended.
 This is required for all colleges and universities attended.
 Official records are defined as original documents issued by the institution (not photocopies) that bear the signature of the registrar and the seal of the issuing institution.
 Transcripts must be forwarded in their original, sealed envelopes.
 College seniors should submit current transcripts followed by a final official transcript showing the award of a baccalaureate degree.
 If your former institution does not have an online transcript request process, you may find it useful to use our Transcript Request form.